 And if you have forgotten where you are, the street art in the area will remind you that you are right in the heart of a big city.

-As you are walking around, please remember that people live here and respect their privacy.
+As you are exploring, please remember that people live here and respect their privacy.
 This is one of the most photographed neighbourhoods in Athens, and tourists walking around can be exhausting for the residents.

 Once you’ve visited Anafiotika, you can wander down to busy Plaka to have a coffee or meal.
 Or you can head to bustling Monastiraki square, and head to one of the rooftop cafes.